Intro to Customizing Actions with DMScript

 • Fine control over the deployment scheme.
 If you want to change the default deployment mechanism, use DMScript.

 If you need to do any of these things, either as part of a deployment activity or as part of an integration (for example, notifying an external system when an Application Version has been moved or deployed) then use DMScript.
 You can customize any Action using DM Script.
-DeployHub has built-in Functions and Procedures ready for you to call when you need customization.
+DeployHub Pro has built-in Functions and Procedures ready for you to call when you need customization.
 Actions call Activities that are Functions or Procedures.
 Function performs an Activity and returns an Object.
 A Procedure performs an Activity and returns only ‘success’or ‘fail.’

 Storing DMScripts